underscoreio/essential-scala/src/pages/objects/classes.md

 The constructor parameters `first` and `last` are local variables that can only be used within the body of the class.
 We must declare a field or method using `val` or `def` to access data from outside the object.

 Constructor arguments and fields are often redundant.
 Fortunately, Scala provides us a useful short-hand way of declaring both in one go.
-We can prefix the constructor parameters with the `val` keyword to have Scala define fields for them automatically:
+We can prefix constructor parameters with the `val` keyword to have Scala define fields for them automatically:

 ~~~ scala
 scala> class Person(val firstName: String, val lastName: String) {